 The BBEC facilitates venues for people throughout the community to interact directly with students in the schools.

 The BBEC has taken a proactive lead the past four years to encourage schools to include an internship elective in the senior year curriculum.
-Three years ago, three school districts offered internship programs.
-In the 2017/2018 school year, 13 of the 18 Berks County school districts have included the internship elective in their curricula.
+Four years ago, three school districts offered internship programs.
+In the 2018/2019 school year, 14 of the 18 Berks County school districts have included the internship elective in their curricula.
 One goal is to have 10% of the senior year county-wide cohort, 500 students, participating in an internship elective, learning in-depth about a possible career and/or employment path post high school.

 The BBEC partners with the World Affairs Council of Greater Reading (WAC) to include students in the monthly luncheon presentation on important world topics.
 Typically, 25% of the average luncheon attendance of 150 are high school and college students.
 Usually, the luncheon speaker is pleased to present also at a high school earlier in the day.
-In 2017 and 2018, presentation topics have included “Drones – Past, Present and Future,” Putin and Russian Corruption,” NAFTA and Asia Trade,” and “Europe: Old Continent, New Challenges Post Election EU.”
+In 2018 presentation topics included Syria–Why It Matters and What Can Be Done About It, Peace Works.
+America’s Unifying Role in a Turbulent World and Strategic Issues for the 21st Century.

 The above programs are rewarding for students and adults alike.
 The students broaden their knowledge of career opportunities and the world.
 The interacting adults are giving back with the satisfaction that they have enriched the lives of the next generation.